Action for Carers’ workshops

 - details of the services available for carers in Surrey

-Sessions are facilitated by a professional trainer alongside two carers who act as joint facilitators and share their own experiences.
+Sessions are facilitated by a professional trainer who has worked extensively with carers, alongside a carer who will share their experiences and bring their own perspective to the session.
 Places are limited so it is advisable to book early.

 To book your FREE place, please call 01883 626264 or firstname.lastname@example.org